How Yoga After Hysterectomy Can Help With Your Recovery

 Yoga can help to reduce stress and anxiety while you are recovering from a hysterectomy.
 It may be useful in treating both anxiety and short-term, post-surgery depression.

-Studies have shown that yoga after hysterectomy can improve your mood and enhance general well-being.
-These are both extremely important for your recovery.
-Inversions are often recommended by yoga experts as a way to counteract negative emotions.
+Studies have shown that yoga after hysterectomy can improve mood and enhance general well-being, both of which are extremely important for recovery.
+Yoga experts often recommend inversions to counteract negative emotions.

 Yoga for depression involves: